Voces Unidas de las Montañas

 Shelter capacity

-Voces Unidas is looking to the Town of Carbondale and regional governments to help identify temporary shelters with access to running water, bathrooms, showers, and at least refrigeration.
+Voces Unidas needs the Town of Carbondale and regional governments to identify and open temporary shelters with access to running water, bathrooms, showers, and at least refrigeration.

 Hot meals coordination

-Hot meals have been confirmed for the week and weekend.
+Hot meals have been confirmed for most days in December.

 If your group/organization wants to support with a hot meal, please contact Irene Wittrock at irene@vocesunidas.org to schedule and coordinate.